Why Tether Must Pay $40M In Fines To The CFTC

-The Commission concluded that Tether made “untrue or misleading statements and omissions of facts in connection with” their U.S. dollar-backed stablecoin, USDT.
+The Commission concluded that Tether made “untrue or misleading statements and omissions of facts in connection with” their U.S. pound-backed stablecoin, USDT.

 As the Commission clarified, today it also settles charges with iFinex Inc., BFXNA Inc., and BFXWW Inc. (Bitfinex) in relation to their operations with leading crypto exchange Bitfinex.